jumoel/react-refresh-sample-web/README.md

 $ yarn webpack-dev-server --hot
 ```

-Go and edit `App.js` and notice that the state stays.
+Go and edit `src/App.js` and notice that the state stays.

+The magic is in `src/hmr.js`.